 Application for adoptive leave both paid and unpaid should be made by adopting teachers to their employer at least 6 weeks in advance of commencement of the leave.

-The Employers application form is located at Terms and Conditions of Employment for Registered Teachers - Chapter Three - Appendix A.
+The Employers application form is located at to Circular letter 0054/2019 - Adoptive leave Scheme - Chapter 3 - Appendix A.

 In order to claim Adoptive Benefit the teacher is responsible for completion of the AB1 form and should ensure that the completed form is submitted directly to the Department of Social Protection six weeks in advance of the commencement of the leave.